Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 # FREE THE BEES GAME IN PYTHON

-Free the Bees is a command line game built in Python designed based on the idea of Battleships... but for people who would prefer not to think about explosions.
+Free the Bees is a command line application built in Python designed based on the idea of Battleships... but for people who would prefer not to think about explosions.
 A simple yellow display brightens peoples day and they can enjoy the fun of finding the bees and feeding them.
 Bees are crucial to the planet as we know it.
 Colony Collapse Disorder was first seen in Southern and Western Europe in 1998, and it was named in 2006 in North America.
 It is now a world wide occurance that we still don't fully understand.
 This game aims to provide entertainment while highlighting the importance of these very clever insects.